 In contradiction to the aggressive approach, the conservative approach for working capital management promotes increased business capital investment in the current assets.
 A business entity following this approach shall avoid the risk of lesser liquidity by retaining current assets in surplus.
 However, the finance cost of unused funds is also high if one uses this approach.

 Conventionally, a business must analyze the following components while deciding its working capital management strategies.

-The accounts payable indicate the amount of short-term obligations you need to fulfill in the near future.
+The accounts payable indicate the number of short-term obligations you need to fulfill in the near future.
 Delay in the payment to your accounts payable can result in increased interest costs.
 To manage their accounts payable, many business enterprises look for prolonged payment terms.

 Accounts receivable refer to the amount your customers are obliged to pay for the product or service offerings your business delivers to them.
 Your business entity's accounts receivable showcases your capacity to meet your current liabilities.
 The accounts receivable also include the payments which your debtors have agreed to pay but remain outstanding.

 The stock-in-trade or inventory of your business acts as an instrumental component in working capital management.
 You need to balance the volume of stock at a given time in your organization.
 An increased inventory affects the liquidity of your business, while a lower stock can affect the capability of your business to timely cater to your client orders.

 Determine your company's performance and compare year-to-year changes in current assets, long-term assets, current liabilities, long-term liabilities, and equityDOWNLOAD FOR FREE

 How to Improve the Working Capital Management of Your Business?

 Are you seeking ways to better your working capital efficiency?
 Let us explore some tried and tested strategies to assist your business in better working capital management.